In the third part of “The In Between” series, we will discuss the honeymoon stage of your business.

 This initially was something that I didn’t fully understand nor how to apply it properly.
 I learned the hard way, exactly what this means and why it’s one of the most important things to utilize in your everyday life.
 Because of this, I have pulled together a few key points to help you implement into your everyday life so you stay top of your game, professionally and personally.

 In The Beginning: When You Want it so Bad You Can’t Sleep we discussed how to hone in on the idea that started stealing your zzz’s and telling you that you could do more than just average.
-You committed to moving forward to see this a-maze-ing idea, spent some time on The Lull and Dull, even began telling all your closest friends.
+You committed to moving forward to see this a-maze-ing idea become reality, spent some time on The Lull and Dull, even began telling all your closest friends.

 Everyone loves your soon-to-be big money making plan like a frat house loves free kegs.
 And just like that, boom.
 You’ve began storing up fuel for your fire and spending your nights pondering over something beautiful.
 You’ve moved into the development phase.
 Researching, really creating a brand is my favorite part.
 It’s the very first time you really get to play by your own rules, answer to yourself and make Pintrest boards of inspirations filled with all the things that you’ve been ogling for the past years while counting down the clock at your 9-5.